 Externs will experience surgical instruction and practice seven out of the program’s ten days.
 The exact curriculum is determined by patient/case availability and each student’s ability.
 Historically, most students have performed 15-25 surgeries over the two-week period.

 Step 1: Submit an Application

-Indicate your interest by submitting our Application Form.
+Indicate your interest by submitting our Application Form, which includes the following:

 - Agreement to the terms in our Memorandum of Understanding

 You will be contacted within one week to discuss available blocks.
 Once dates are confirmed, you will be sent an acceptance letter.
 Please contact email@example.com with any questions.